-Item Description Done Y/N Own remarks 1.1. marketing of VPL The demand and motivation of the learner should be addressed especially because if he/she fails to see the need for learning, there will be no learning at all 1714 1.2.
+Item Description Done Y/N Own remarks 1.1. marketing of VPL The demand and motivation of the learner should be addressed especially because if he/she fails to see the need for learning, there will be no learning at all 1.2.
 Collection of practical VPL-examples from all levels, i.e. on individual, organisational and systemic levels can assist in this marketing.
 1.3.
 Supportive infrastructure: communicate existing favourable legislation financial arrangements regulations for VPL.
 1.4.
 Educational awareness in organisation or company: investing educationally in someone's potential always pays off.
 1.5.
 Communication and guidance on the why/how/what of VPL clear to the learner linked to the provision of well-trained guides within the organisation/sector.
 1.6.
 Self-management of competences emphasis for the learner is on personal process management; for the organisation on the formulation of learning needs; for the education/training institutions on the development of flexible learning-made-to- measure programmes.
 2.1 must use a clear portfolio(format).
 Depending on the goal and the context, there are three main forms available.
 N.C.

-2.2 Training programmes

-2.2 Training-programmes a training beneficial in designing, filling

-for self-management and managing one's portfolio.

-of competences

-2.3 Setting standards the selection of a standard from

-educational or human resource systems

-by the candidate dependent on goal &

-context of VPL

-2.4 The function of Support in the VPL procedure

-guidance Support in personal development

-2.5 accessibility of a i i

-2.5 is essential in the candidate's self-

-chosen standard management.

-3.1 creating linkages Transparency, uniformity, harmonisation

-and collaboration at sector level and

-with national, sectoral qualifications is

-essential

-3.2 Match competence from branches, organisations and

-systems educational systems.
+2.2 Training-programmes for self-management a training beneficial in designing, filling and managing one's portfolio. of competences 2.3 Setting standards the selection of a standard from educational or human resource systems by the candidate dependent on goal & context of VPL 2.4 The function of guidance Support in the VPL procedure Support in personal development 2.5 accessibility of a chosen standard is essential in the candidate's self- management.
+3.1 creating linkages Transparency, uniformity, harmonisation and collaboration at sector level and with national, sectoral qualifications is essential 3.2 Match competence systems from branches, organisations and educational systems.
 VPL is the bridge.

-3.3 Impartial assessment , ,

-3.3 impartiat assessment an objective and independent

-2.4 No distinction assessment must be in place.

-3.4 No distinction between diplomas acquired based on formal, informal or

-between diptomas non-formal learning needs to be the

-basis for the sector's learning culture.

-3.5 Generic steps VPL should be possible at qualification

-and function levels.

-4.1 competence Drganisations need to facilitate personal

-management. development plans, provide guidance and

-offer transparent

-4.2 Function-standards ,

-4.2 i unction-standards need to be formulated in terms of learning

-putcomes which are based on task-

-priented competences

-4.3 learning environment E the workplace as rich L.E.
+3.3 Impartial assessment an objective and independent assessment must be in place.
+3.4 No distinction between diplomas acquired based on formal, informal or non-formal learning needs to be the basis forthe sector's learning culture.
+3.5 Generic steps VPL should be possible at qualification and function levels.
+4.1 competence management.
+Drganisations need to facilitate personal development plans, provide guidance and offer transparent 4.2 Function-standards heed to be formulated in terms of learning putcomes which are based on task- priented competences 4.3 learning environment E the workplace as rich L.E.

-4.4 Sustainable self- manage of competences / development et them make choices in the degree of self-determination or external direction within their development, ranges from 100% self- management of form and content of the programme (empowering) and 0% (pampering).
-5.1 formulation of demands Ensured by sector/organisation the competences that are present within the organisation, and the required competences within the framework of the organisational aims.
-1 and 2 can be combined to ensure the development of the competence demands within the organisation an action plan for the validation and development of available and required competences.
+4.4 Sustainable self- manage of competences / development ereate ownership et them make choices in the degree of elf-determination or external direction vithin their development, ranges from .00% self- management of form and content of the programme ( empowering ) and 0% ( pampering ).
+5.1 formulation of demands Ensured by sector/organisation 1. the competences that are present within the organisation, and 2. the required competences within the framework of the organisational aims.
+1 and 2 can be combined to ensure the development of 3. the competence demands within the organisation 4. an action plan for the validation and development of available and required competences.
 Research into the effects Monitoring, among other, on its economic, financial and social impact.
-Integration of VPL in HRM-systems: better integration of VPL into the work, personal development, HR policy and practice: - enhancing employability - sustainable quality development - mobility - (voluntary) participation - working towards achievable goals.
+Integration of VPL in HRM-systems : better integration of VPL into the work, personal development, HR policy and practice: enhancing employability sustainable quality deveoplment mobility (voluntary) participation working towards achievable goals.
 Linkages with the NQF enhance the role of learning within the sector.